 The payments may be monthly or a lump sum payment when determined by agreement.
 Spousal support may be paid temporarily during the case and also after the divorce is final.
 Termination factors may include remarriage, death, cohabitation, or a specific length of time.
-Support may qualify for a tax deduction by the payer.
 The issue of spousal support is reserved if the judgment of divorce does not specifically mention spousal support pursuant to MCR 3.211(B)(4).

 Please contact our office for more information regarding spousal support.